 At Best Buy, we’re committed to embracing diversity and building a company that reflects our customers and the communities in which we serve.

-In that spirit, we’re highlighting four black business leaders during Black History Month.
+In that spirit, we’re highlighting three black business leaders during Black History Month.

 Here are their stories.